 Reaching Out MBA (ROMBA) FellowshipReaching Out MBA (ROMBA) is an organization that educates, inspires, and connects lesbian, gay, bisexual, transgender and queer (LGBTQ) MBA students at business schools in the United States.
-Stern designates ROMBA Fellows at the time of admission to exceptional LGBTQ candidates who are also receiving a merit-based scholarship.
+Stern designates ROMBA Fellows to exceptional LGBTQ candidates who are also receiving a merit-based scholarship.

 Toigo FellowshipThe Robert A. Toigo Foundation supports a comprehensive fellowship program for under-represented groups pursuing careers in finance.
 Students who have been accepted to MBA programs among leading business schools are eligible to apply before starting their program in the fall.

 Merit-based ScholarshipsLangone MBA applicants for all program options (Manhattan Weeknight, Manhattan Weekend and Westchester) can request scholarship consideration when completing the application.
 Scholarships are merit-based and amounts vary from year to year.
 If selected for a scholarship, it is indicated in the official admission letter.

 Scholarships for incoming Langone MBA students are applied to tuition only, are one-time awards and are not renewable.

 Visit the Langone MBA Admissions website for more information.